SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 - `` else`` is used to specify a block of code to be executed, if the same condition is false
 - ``else if`` is used to specify a new condition to test, if the first condition is false

+## Map and Filter

+The map and filter methods let us process all the items in an array.

+**Map**

+[Map()](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/map.js) calls a function on each item in an array to create a new array.

+Map() does not change the original array.